 The following features are available for any resident:

-Mixed-gender Suites: for students of differing genders to live close together, while still maintaining the privacy of their own locking bedrooms.
+Gender Inclusive Suites: for students of differing genders to live close together, while still maintaining the privacy of their own locking bedrooms.